MCPI-Revival/libmcpi/README.md

 make test-global # For testing after install
 ```

-You can also build the Debian package using make:
+You can also build the Debian package using `make`:
 ```bash
 make pack
 ```